smart-on-fhir/cumulus-etl/docs/howtos/run-cumulus-etl.md

 Let's do the same thing, but now pointing at S3 buckets.
 This assumes you've followed the [S3 setup guide](set-up-aws.md).

-When using S3 buckets, you'll need to set the `CUMULUS_AWS_REGION` environment variable to the correct region.
+When using S3 buckets, you'll need to set the `--s3-region` argument to the correct region.

 Run this command, but replace:
 * `us-east-2` with the region your buckets are in